 Option 2 – if you do not want to go abroad, get admission in BAMS/BHMS/BDS

 Option 3 – if you do not prefer/get options mentioned above, you must get admission in nursing or apply for some other job-oriented course.

 Dropping again and again will only increase frustration among students and their parents, this will also waste your valuable time and money.

 Why MBBS Abroad

-- MCI Screening Test/FMGE is conducted by NBE twice in a year, candidates need to score only 50% from 2 papers and there is no competition, no merit no ranks, everyone who gets above 50% will get licence to practice in India.
+- Currently MCI Screening Test/FMGE is conducted by NBE twice in a year, candidates need to score only 50% from 2 papers and there is no competition, no merit no ranks, everyone who gets above 50% will get license to practice in India.
 But yes, it is an exam same as other exams so it is bound to be tough, because this exam is based on what you have studied in your MBBS/MD will be covered in 1 exam only.
-This process is mandatory for most of the developed countries, for India it is also expected to be compulsory (NEET-PG), as per all leading news papers from December 2016 or early 2017 NEET-PG will be compulsory for all medical graduates.
+This process is mandatory for most of the developed countries.
+Shortly this exam will be replaced with NEXT (National Exit Test).

 - Possibility of Admission & within Budget, education loan support makes study abroad easy for all.

 - There are few countries, where weather, language, culture, disease pattern and almost everything is similar to India, that gives comfort to Indian students abroad.

 - Availability of Indian Food, Teachers, Care Takers makes life easy abroad.